tianle91/kaggle-amex-default-prediction/README.md

 ## Predict time to default instead of binary outcome?
 Neural network not doing a great job, need to fill the Nones.
+Predicted scale are degenerate with little separation between defaulted and non-defaulted.

 ## Add date related features?
 TODO: